 Focus on the right products for your needs

 When you plan your taxes, it is essential to focus on the right product.
 If you are young and are looking to create wealth over the long term, then an ELSS makes a lot more sense than a PPF.
+However, if you are looking for a safe investment with guaranteed returns, then PPF is a good option.
+A PPF calculator can help you determine how much your PPF investment will grow over time given a specified rate of interest and investment amount.
 You are not only going to create more wealth in the long term but also it will be more tax efficient in terms of exemptions and the taxation of returns.
 When your tax plan is aligned with your overall financial plan, then automatically your tax plan gets aligned to your target investment mix.
 It ensures that your tax planning and your financial planning are working towards the same goal.

 Avoid over investment or under investment in an asset class